gopinath43/3-AWS-Lambda/README.md

   Add the Target , Lambda function as "lambda-ami-backup".
   Create the rule accordingly , Rules route events from your AWS resources for processing by selected targets.

+  Follow the same steps for "lambda-ami-deregister" function to delete the AMI's created out of it.

   Testing the solution
   --------------------